shalva97/kde-configuration-files/README.md

 5 - 4 - 1
 ```

 actions are defined in [ElectricBorders] and animations are in other groups, probably in \[effect-\*] and \[TabBox\].
-To Dosable them run these [commands](https://github.com/shalva97/kde-configuration-files/blob/de8f766da881fd6de828c3ecbbeb48d8bc25fd79/setupKDE.fish#L10-L24)
+To Disable them run these [commands](https://github.com/shalva97/kde-configuration-files/blob/de8f766da881fd6de828c3ecbbeb48d8bc25fd79/setupKDE.fish#L10-L24)

-### Window Managemet
+### Window Management
 [Windows]

-Maximize windows by dragind them to the top of the screen, boolean value
+Maximize windows by dragging them to the top of the screen, boolean value

 ElectricBorderMaximize: Boolean